Shoulder

 Non-Operative Management

-Physical therapy is the first-line treatment for: - MDI — Structured rotator cuff and periscapular strengthening addresses the dynamic stabilizer deficit responsible for capsular laxity.
+Physical therapy is the first-line treatment for: MDI — Structured rotator cuff and periscapular strengthening addresses the dynamic stabilizer deficit responsible for capsular laxity.
 Burkhead and Rockwood reported good-to-excellent outcomes in >80% of atraumatic instability patients treated with rehabilitation alone.
-MDI is primarily a non-surgical diagnosis unless 4–6 months of supervised PT fails to provide adequate relief. - First-time dislocators in older, low-demand patients — The recurrence risk after a first dislocation drops significantly in patients over 40, and the risk of rotator cuff tear (present in up to 40% of first-time dislocators over age 40) must be ruled out before initiating PT. - In-season athletes — Bracing and therapy may allow completion of a season before definitive surgical planning.
-Non-operative management is generally not recommended for young contact/collision athletes after a first traumatic dislocation, given recurrence rates exceeding 80–90% in this demographic without surgical stabilization.
+MDI is primarily a non-surgical diagnosis unless 4–6 months of supervised PT fails to provide adequate relief.
+First-time dislocators in older, low-demand patients — The recurrence risk after a first dislocation drops significantly in patients over 40, and the risk of rotator cuff tear (present in up to 40% of first-time dislocators over age 40) must be ruled out before initiating PT.
+In-season athletes — Bracing and therapy may allow completion of a season before definitive surgical planning.
+For young contact or collision athletes after a first traumatic dislocation, recurrence risk may be high.
+Rehabilitation and early stabilization are discussed through shared decision-making that considers age, sport, season, imaging, bone loss, and the consequences of another instability event.

 Surgical Procedure